charlieknoll/crypto-tracker3/README.md

 - rate limit coingecko
 - fix window height for capital gains.
 Income, spending and running balances works
 - build help page which include readme files
+- why does $0.00 USD price get auto added when updating ETH price?
+A: USD was not set as a base currency
+- Sell Unrealized Gain/Loss on CRV?
+YES

 ## Install the dependencies